 What is Marijuana?

-The Myth of Indica Vs. Sativa
+The Myth of Indica vs. Sativa

 It is a MYTH that Indica and Sativa predict the effects that a cannabis user will have.
 The different cannabinoids, terpenes, and other chemical compounds heavily determine the effects someone will experience.
-The way a user consumes marijuana through inhalation, digestion or topical use, as well as your personal biological makeup and tolerance plays a part in how the marijuana will affect you.
+The way a user consumes marijuana through inhalation, digestion, or topical use, as well as your personal biological makeup and tolerance, plays a part in how the marijuana will affect you.

 Indica vs. Sativa

-- Indica marijuana plants are shorter, have broad leaves, grow best in colder weather, and have shorter flowering time.
+- Indica marijuana plants are shorter, have broad leaves, grow best in colder weather, and have a shorter flowering time.

 - Sativa marijuana plants are taller, have narrow leaves, grow best in warmer weather, and have a longer flowering time.

 Terpenes are a large, diverse class of aromatic organic compounds produced by plants.
-They often have strong odor (Pine, Pepper, Fruit, Floral).
+They often have a strong odor (Pine, Pepper, Fruit, Floral).
 Terpenes have been shown to increase the therapeutic value when combined with cannabinoids of the marijuana plant.

-An Edible, also commonly known as a Medible, is food that has been infused using cannabis.
+An edible, also commonly known as a medible, is food that has been infused using cannabis.
 Food can be infused using cannabis butter, distillate, or infused cooking oils (coconut, olive, canola, avocado, grapeseed).

 When marijuana is consumed by eating or drinking, the chemical compounds are digested in the stomach and absorbed into the bloodstream causing a gradual onset of effects.
-When digested the terpenes are destroyed, which are mostly responsible for the uplifting or sedative effects, and the liver converts THC into 11-hydroxy THC.
-Edibles can take anywhere from 30 minutes up to 2 hours for the full effects to kick in and usually last up to several hours.
-There is a product called Parachute that can help to lessen the effects of the high if you feel overwhelmed.
+When digested the terpenes are destroyed, which are mostly responsible for the uplifting or sedative effects, and the liver converts THC into 11-hydroxy tetrahydrocannabinol.
+This compound has noticeably more pronounced psychoactive effects than if cannabis is smoked or vaped.